nik2207/Drowsy-Driver-Detection-DeepLearning/README.md

-# Drowsy-Driver-Detection-DeepLearning
+# 🛑 Drowsy Driver Detection using Deep Learning

-Real-time driver drowsiness detection system using Deep Learning (CNN), OpenCV, and Dlib.
+This mini-project aims to develop a real-time driver drowsiness detection system using Deep Learning and Computer Vision techniques.
+It uses facial landmarks, CNNs, and alert systems to detect signs of fatigue and alert the driver accordingly.Real-time driver drowsiness detection system using Deep Learning (CNN), OpenCV, and Dlib.
 Detects eye closure and yawning via EAR and MAR.
 Works in day/night without wearables.
-Triggers alerts to prevent accidents.
+Triggers alerts to prevent accidents
-# 🛑 Drowsy Driver Detection using Deep Learning

-This mini-project aims to develop a real-time driver drowsiness detection system using Deep Learning and Computer Vision techniques.
-It uses facial landmarks, CNNs, and alert systems to detect signs of fatigue and alert the driver accordingly.

 ---